Cognition: Language

-A language is a structured communication system based on symbols and rules to share information and coordinate action, such as English, Spanish, and Japanese.
-Language plays a central role in everyday life, and some theorists argue that language affects numerous cognitive processes to some extent.
-For example, the Whorfian hypothesis and the thesis of linguistic relativity propose that language influences thought patterns and that speakers of distinct languages think differently.
-(Note: There is no academic consensus on the nature and extent of this influence.)
+A language, such as English, Japanese, or American Sign Language, is a structured communication system based on symbols and rules to share information and coordinate action.
+Language plays a central role in everyday life and influences other cognitive processes, but there are disagreements about the extent of these influences.
+The Whorfian hypothesis and the thesis of linguistic relativity propose pervasive influences, arguing that language shapes thought patterns and that speakers of distinct languages think differently.
 Many cognitive processes are involved in the acquisition, comprehension, and production of linguistic expressions.

-Language acquisition happens naturally in childhood through exposure to a linguistic environment.
+Language acquisition happens naturally in early childhood through exposure to a linguistic environment.
 It is a complex process since the system of spoken language is made up of several layers.
 At the fundamental level are basic sounds or sound units.
-They do not have linguistic meaning themselves but are combined into words, which refer to diverse things and ideas.
-(Note: The smallest linguistic units to carry meaning are morphemes.
+They usually do not have linguistic meaning themselves but are combined into words, which refer to diverse things and ideas.
+(Note: Sound units are called phonemes.
+The smallest linguistic units to carry meaning are morphemes.
 Some morphemes can function independently as words, while others only occur as modifications, such as prefixes.)
 Words are combined into sentences by following the rules of grammar.
-This system makes it possible to form and comprehend an infinite number of sentences based on a finite knowledge of a limited number of words and rules.
+This system makes it possible to form and comprehend an infinite number of sentences based on knowledge of a finite number of words and rules.
 The exact meaning of sentences usually depends also on the context in which they are used.
 Although distinct languages can differ significantly in their general structure, there are some universal cognitive patterns that underlie all human languages.